Features of the CPT Autopilot

 Strong and Dependable

 The CPT is constructed ruggedly for a long life in the marine environment.
-It uses a gimballed optical compass, capable of operating at up to 45 degrees of tilt with no loss in accuracy.
+It uses an electronic heading sensor, capable of operating at up to 45 degrees of tilt.
 The CPT sensor responds quickly and works reliably in the cockpit.

 A common complaint amongst owners of more powerful under deck models is the constant “groaning” as the pilot works to keep the boat on course.
 The CPT is extremely quiet.
 You can hardly hear it!
 It allows crew to sleep when they are off-watch.